Hameez10/Hameez10/README.md

 🤔 I am curerently exploring how computer science can be applied in the political landscape.

 👨🏾‍💻 I am open to do Co-op/Internship placements during: Summer 2024, Fall 2024, Summer 2025, Winter 2026, and Summer 2026.
-I have an expected 🎓grduation date of spring 2027.
+These dates are not set-in-stone as my co-op program is very flexible.
+I have an expected 🎓graduation date of spring 2027.

 📫 Check out my [site](https://www.hameeziqbal.ca) or my [LinkedIn](https://www.linkedin.com/in/hameez-iqbal/).
 You can also directly email me at hameezwork@gmail.com